biocore/qiime/doc/documentation/file_formats.rst

 Post- split_libraries FASTA File Overview
 +++++++++++++++++++++++++++++++++++++++++

-When performing a typical workflow, it is not necessary for users to put together the specially formatted post-splitlibraries FASTA file.
+When performing a typical workflow, it is not necessary for users to put together the specially formatted post-split-libraries FASTA file.
 Thus, this section is primarily useful for users who would like to use the downstream capabilities of QIIME without running split_libraries.py.
 For a description of the essential files for the typical workflow see their description in the QIIME `Tutorial <../tutorials/tutorial.html>`_.

 The purpose of the post-split_libraries FASTA is to relate each sequence to the sample from which it came, while also recording information about the original and error-corrected barcodes from which this inference was made.